-Doctors say that people with a history of eczema, dermatitis or acne are more prone to skin damage, by wearing masks for a long time, then people that have no such medical history.
+Doctors say that people with a history of eczema, dermatitis or acne are more prone to skin damage, by wearing masks for a long time than people that have no such medical history.
 Even the elastic bands attached to the mask can lead to non-stop irritation and itching behind the ears.

-Although, wearing a mask is saving us from a big devil aka Covid-19, we can’t just stop caring about the harm it is causing.
-To prove that you love yurself, below are some amazing tips that you can follow to give your skin the love it needs.
+Although wearing a mask is saving us from a big devil aka Covid-19, we can’t just stop caring about the harm it is causing.
+To prove that you love yourself, below are some amazing tips that you can follow to give your skin the love it needs.

-If you want to live with a healthier skin while wearing a mask, follow these wonderful skin care tips below and thank us later.
-We are sure these tips will help bring a great change in your skin care routine.
+If you want to live with healthier skin while wearing a mask, follow these wonderful skincare tips below and thank us later.
+We are sure these tips will help bring a great change to your skincare routine.

 Mark our words here.
-A little care of your skin will help your skin reach its perfect form really quickly.
-Cleansing your face regularly, after you are back from home, is a great skin routine.
+A little care for skin will help your skin reach its perfect form really quickly.
+Cleansing your face regularly, after you are back from home, is a great skin care routine.
 Gently cleansing helps remove unwanted sweat and debris from your skin giving it a smooth and soft texture.
-According to experts, in addition to gentle cleansing, applying benzoyl peroxide on affected areas can help treat acne and breakouts.
+According to experts, in addition to gentle cleansing, applying benzoyl peroxide to affected areas can help treat acne and breakouts.
 Rubbing ice cubes gently can also reduce swelling and Redness caused by wearing a mask on a long day.

-Foundation under your mask can lead to clogged pores and acne.
-By applying foundation, you cover your face with a thick layer of base.
+The foundation under your mask can lead to clogged pores and acne.
+By applying foundation, you cover your face with a thick layer of the base.
 If you cover that base again, with a mask this time, your skin ends up losing its exposure.
 Use a foundation that is lightweight, if you can’t avoid it at all.
-Also, try applying foundation on the areas that are more exposed to air and sunlight.
+Also, try applying foundation to the areas that are more exposed to air and sunlight.

 Material and fit are both very important when it comes to a mask.
 Wear a mask that fits you well.
 It shouldn’t slip from your ears but also must not be too tight to cause pain.
 Wear masks that have adjustable ear bands.
 These are more comfortable and cause no irritation.

-Lip balm is a life savior.
+Lip balm is a life saviour.
 It’s not just your face that needs all the care.
 Your lips require the same kind of love too.
-Apply a lip balm before wearing your mask to ensure that your lips are properly moisturized.
+Apply a lip balm before wearing your mask to ensure that your lips are properly moisturised.
 Also, if possible, avoid using lipstick.

 Your skin is like a treasure that you own.
-A great skin is a reflection of your habits and the way you spend your life.
-Covid-19 is here for long but that doesn’t mean you should get disheartened and forget about taking care of yourself.
+A great skincare routine is a reflection of your habits and the way you spend your life.
+Covid-19 is here for a long, but that doesn’t mean you should get disheartened and forget about taking care of yourself.
 Start from today and see how great changes the above tips will make to your skin.